vladventura/ambience/README.md

 To build an Android Appbundle (to distribute through Google Play Store or any other Android storefronts), please use ```flutter build appbundle```.
 A new build directory will be generated, and the appbundle will be in the path ```/build/app/outputs/bundle/release/```.

+More information about distributing Flutter apps in Android can be found [here](https://docs.flutter.dev/deployment/android)

 # Compatibility
 Currently, our project is available for Windows, Linux, and Android.
 We decided to exclude the Apple operating systems MacOS and iOS because of the following reasons: